-Out of an abundance of caution for the health and safety of our communities, Workforce Solutions Rural Capital Area (WSRCA) has closed all career centers within our nine-county region to public access.
+Out of an abundance of caution for the health and safety of our communities, Workforce Solutions Rural Capital Area (WSRCA) has temporarily closed all career centers within our nine-county region to public access.

 What this means: